felixjwong/superspreaders/README.md

 ### What the code contains

-There are a total of four files included:
+There are a total of seven files included:

 * sspreader.m
 <p>